certtools/intelmq/docs/Bots.md

 * `port`: port of destination server
 * `separator`: separator of messages, e.g. "\n", optional.
 When sending to a TCP collector, parameter shouldn't be present.
     In that case, the output waits every message is acknowledged by "Ok" message the TCP collector bot implements.

+#### Sending to an IntelMQ TCP collector

+If you intend to link two IntelMQ instance via TCP, set the parameter `counterpart_is_intelmq` to true.
+The bot then awaits an "Ok" message to be received after each message is sent.
+The TCP collector just sends "Ok" after every message it gets.

 * * *